Skype

 Series A in 2007

-TrialPay, Inc. specializes in cross-platform monetization and stabilization solutions, allowing merchants to connect with consumers through targeted promotions.
-Founded in 2006 and based in Mountain View, California, with an additional office in Berlin, the company offers a payment platform that enables customers to pay for one item by trying or purchasing something from another merchant.
-This innovative approach is utilized by various businesses, including those in software, games, online services, publishing, retail, and social networking.
-TrialPay's monetization toolkit, Evergreen, equips developers with the necessary tools to engage customers effectively, driving acquisition, revenue growth, and long-term value.
+TrialPay, Inc. is a company that specializes in cross-platform monetization solutions, enabling merchants to connect with consumers through targeted promotions.
+Founded in 2006 and headquartered in Mountain View, California, with an additional office in Berlin, Germany, TrialPay offers a payment platform that allows customers to acquire items by trying or purchasing products from partner merchants.
+This system provides an alternative payment method, facilitating free trials and special offers through participation in deals from advertising partners.
+The company's diverse solutions cater to various industries, including software, gaming, online services, publishing, retail, and social networking, enhancing revenue growth and customer engagement for developers and merchants alike.
 As of March 2015, TrialPay operates as a subsidiary of Visa Inc.

 Sonorit